 I look around the veg drawer, “Sure do,” I pull out a couple and dice them.

 Nat parks on a stool next to the kitchen island, I whip up the cornbread batter, get it in a Pyrex dish and slide it in the oven.
-Creamed spinach is simple and takes ten minutes….I know, I’ll make it creamed spinach and corn, with cauliflower rice.
+Creamed spinach is simple and takes ten minutes….I know, I’ll make it creamed spinach with cauliflower rice.